University of Pennsylvania College of Arts and Sciences: History

 With the successful Treaty of Paris in 1783, the domestic situation was stable enough for the college to resume classes.
-The college was briefly chartered as a state institution and earned its current name, the University of Pennsylvania, when the University was made private in 1791.
+The college was briefly chartered as a state institution and earned its current name, the University of Pennsylvania, when the university was made private in 1791.

 Having been home to the Continental Congress in College Hall since 1778, the college moved to the President's House on Ninth and Chestnut Streets in 1802.

-Under the leadership of Provost Charles Janeway Stille in 1872, Penn relocated a second time to Almshouse farm west of Philadelphia's Schulykill River, its present site.
+Under the leadership of Provost Charles Janeway Stille in 1872, Penn relocated a second time to Almshouse farm west of Philadelphia's Schuylkill River, its present site.
 Over the next two decades, the university began re-orienteering itself to Benjamin Franklin's original aims of discovery and invention, with the Graduate School of Arts and Sciences being founded in 1882, and the first Ph.D. in Physics award in 1889 under the provostship of William Pepper.

 Transforming itself into a modern research institution, the university established a number of professional schools, including the Law School in 1850, the School of Engineering and Applied Sciences in 1852, and the School of Dentistry in 1878.
 The world's first, collegiate school of business, the Wharton School was founded in 1881 by an endowment from Joseph Wharton.
 The School of Veterinary Medicine and the School of Design were subsequently founded in 1884 and 1890, respectively.

 Penn was also a leader in educational accessibility, and embraced the diversity of America during this period.
 Among the Ivy League Universities, it was one of the first to admit students of color in 1879.
 Women were admitted to the graduate school since 1882, and the first women undergraduates at Penn were enrolled with the establishment of the School of Education in 1914.

 Academics

 Curriculum

 The College of Arts and Sciences is known for its rigorous liberal arts curriculum, a series of mandatory classes and distribution requirements that form the heart of the college students' academic experience.
 The General Education Curriculum is based on the following:

 The foreign language requirement, however, may be skipped if the student passes a placement exam or demonstrates an acceptance standard of proficiency.
-Most students graduate within four years with a Bachelor of Arts degree, although 20% of students enroll in one of Penn's most selective dual degree programs with The Wharton School (B.A - B.S. in Economics), Penn Law (B.A. - J.D.), The School of Nursing (B.A. - B.S.N.) or the Engineering School (B.A. - B.S.).
+Most students graduate within four years with a Bachelor of Arts degree, although 20% of students enroll in one of Penn's most selective dual degree programs with The Wharton School (B.A - B.S. in economics), Penn Law (B.A. - J.D.), The School of Nursing (B.A. - B.S.N.) or the Engineering School (B.A. - B.S.).